 • The cognitive load for both parties increases as time goes on as they have to reorient themselves to the work

-• This all has a compounding effect on total cycle time, which is steadily increasing.
+• This all has a compounding effect on total cycle time, steadily increasing.

 • This all drives efficiency and quality down, leading to higher rates of rework and code churn.